wpmetabox/docs/_docs/displaying-fields.md

 ## Overview

-To get field value or displaying it in your theme, copy the following code and paste it in your theme's template file:
+To get custom field value in WordPress or display it in your theme, copy the following code and paste it in your theme's template file:

 ```php
 $value = rwmb_meta( $field_id );